Writing Yourself Well

 Typically I will send you your first set of questions and creative exercises for exploration based on how you assess your emotional and social life at this time.
 For your session fee, we can have one very long deep exchange where we each spend an hour and a half writing each other once.

 Or, you can choose 2 exchanges at 45 minutes each or 3 exchanges for that same fee at 30 minutes each.
 The sessions are more closely timed on my end - you can take your time to contemplate your responses.
 That is the beauty of email therapy.
 It give you plenty of time to think and feel!

-I typically take two days to get back to you with my questions and explorations for 30 minute sessions - and for 90 minute sessions, I will take up to a week.
+I typically take 2-3 business days to get back to you with my questions and explorations for 30 minute sessions - and for 90 minute sessions, I will take up to a week.
 You can take as long as you like to answer back to me.
 There is no rush.
 Take your time to deeply explore your inner world.